-Alpine skiing itself underwent a huge renaissance with the introduction of carving skis in the mid 1990's. and design improvements continue every year.
+Alpine skiing itself underwent a huge renaissance with the introduction of carving skis in the mid 1990's and design improvements continue every year.
 Skiers can choose from a huge range of different ski designs all basically based on the carving system.
 New developments continue apace in all sports - advancements in soft ski boots, integrated and mechatronic binding systems, electronic filaments in skis, ski rails - to name a few.
 All in all, there are more opportunities to enjoy yourself both on and off piste now than ever before.
 I hope the information contained within this website will help you to have fun and also stay safe on snow.
 Unfortunately, as with every other outdoor sport, snow sports are associated with a risk of injury.
 But that risk is much lower than most people believe - less than 0.5% in fact to give you a ballpark figure.
-This website is written by an active ski patrol doctor who is a family doctor in a ski area with many years experience of not only treating these injuries both acutely on the slopes as they happen and but also in a nearby medical clinic.
-He also conducts in-depth research into their occurrence and prevention and is the current President of the International Society for Skiing Safety.
+This website is written by a family doctor who has many years experience of not only treating these injuries both acutely on the slopes as a ski patrol doctor they but also more conclusively in a nearby medical clinic.
+He has also been involved in many research studies into their occurrence and prevention and is the current President of the International Society for Skiing Safety.

-At least once a month the literature bases are checked for new publications and this website is updated as often as possible so that this information is passed on to the general public in a language most people can understand.
+This website is updated as often as possible so that the very latest information is passed on to the general public in a language most people can understand.
 Hopefully, by following the advice on this site, you will be able to enjoy many, many fantastic seasons on the snow without ever sustaining an injury.
 Or, if you've been unlucky enough to pick up an injury, I hope this website will help you to understand your injury and perhaps why it occurred, aid your rehabilitation and give you some useful advice that may help prevent an injury in the future.

 I am always looking to improve and update this site.
-This includes integrating the latest injury data from our study here in Scotland as well as studies from other parts of the world.
-You can keep up to date with the latest updates and additions by linking to our Facebook page or else visit the update page.
-Several new pages and updates have been added and I really do welcome any feedback on this site - positive or negative.
+This is no easy task given my full time job but you can keep up to date with the latest updates and additions by linking to our Facebook page.
+Several new pages and updates have been added recently and I really do welcome any feedback on this site - positive or negative.
 Use the contact page to get in touch.

 Dr Mike Langran